-Financial aid may be processed under a Consortium Agreement for students who are taking courses at another college provided the courses are applicable to the student's program of study at SUNYIT and are not offered by SUNYIT.
+Financial aid may be processed under a Consortium Agreement for students who are taking courses at another college provided the courses are applicable to the student's program of study at SUNYIT and are not offered by SUNYIT during the semester being taken.
 For more information, please contact the Financial Aid Office.